xdevguild/piggy-bank-sc/README.md

 It will check if you can withdraw.
 It will compare lock time and the current block timestamp.

-You can also use snippets.
-In the terminal run `. interactions/devnet.snippets.sh && payOut`.

 **Upgrade the contract:**
 (here, with the working SC address example, change it, if you deployed yours, you should have one)